borisding/universsr/README.md

 <a href="https://david-dm.org/borisding/universsr?type=dev"><img src="https://david-dm.org/borisding/universsr/dev-status.svg" alt="Dev Dependencies"></a>
 </p>

-In short, **universsr** is a server-rendered React app starter boilerplate for universal JavaScript web development.
+In short, **universsr** is a server-rendered React app starter kit for universal JavaScript web development.
 It also uses Redux library for application state management and the back-end is powered by Node.js Express web framework.

 > ✨ The name - "universsr" is combination of _universal_ and _server-side rendering_ acronym.